atomisthq/docs/docs/user/index.md

 ### Organization webhooks

-GitHub Organization members that have the [Owner role][owners], are allowed to configure Organization-wide webhooks.
+GitHub organization members that have the [owner role][owners], are allowed to configure Organization-wide webhooks.
 This is convenient because it only has to be configured once;
-however, you will require a User who has the `Owner` role in your GitHub organization.
+however, you will require a user who has the `owner` role in your GitHub organization.

 ```